TheSwanFactory/hclang/TUTORIAL.md

     # 3

 Applying a name to a dict returns the value of that property.
-The space before '.min' is option, but emphasizes that this is just another expression
+The space before `.min` is optional, but emphasizes that this is just another expression

-# Expressions
+## Expressions

 ### Binary Operators

     ; [.mean 12; .deviation 3; mean .- deviation, mean .+ deviation]
     # [.mean 12; .deviation 3; 9, 15]

 Math operators are just properties on number values (like in Ruby).
-The '.' can be omitted on non-alphanumeric properties, for syntactic sugar.
+The '.' can be omitted on non-alphanumeric properties (operators), for syntactic sugar.

+    ; 2 + 2
+    # 4

-In other words, this is a Plist with expressions.
+This is why HC looks like a Plist with expressions.
 And our hypothesis is that this is all you need to do programming.

 ### Nil

-The result of evaluated the empty expression.
+The result of evaluating the empty expression is called nil.

     ; (1)
     # 1